Auto-Vocabulary Semantic Segmentation: Conclusion

 \section{Conclusion}

-In this work we introduced \ours, a novel method which leverages a vision-language model to automatically identify relevant object categories and segment them.
-In addition, we propose \textsc{LOVE}, a new evaluation method which employs an LLM to map from generated class names to ground-truth labels.
-Our method performs remarkably, achieving state-of-the-art performance on the zero label setting, while being competitive with open-vocabulary models which require ground-truth labels.\\\\ \boldparagraph{Acknowledgements.} This work was supported by TomTom, the University of Amsterdam and the allowance of Top consortia for Knowledge and Innovation (TKIs) from the Netherlands Ministry of Economic Affairs and Climate Policy.
+This paper introduced \ours, a novel method which leverages a vision-language model to automatically generate relevant target classes and segment them.
+Additionally, we proposed \textsc{LAVE}, a new evaluation framework which maps open-ended class names to ground-truth labels. \ours shows open-ended recognition capabilities, achieving state-of-the-art performance in the zero label setting, while being competitive with open-vocabulary segmentation models which require provided ground-truth labels.